5 free tools to create animated GIFs

 Did you know you can use animated GIFs in VideoScribe videos?
 There are 200 GIFs already in the image library ready for you to use.
 Prefer to use your own?
 No problem, simply upload them like you would an image.

 Want to take it a step further and create your own?
-You can now create your own GIFs easily in VideoScribe for browser.
+You can create your own GIFs easily in VideoScribe.
 Plus, here's a round-up of other free online tools you can use to create animated GIFs for VideoScribe, whether you prefer to do your scribing on the desktop or the browser version.

 5 free online tools for creating GIFs